KinPeter/pk-central/README.md

 ```

-## Netlify CLI

-- Run `npx netlify login` to log in by opening a browser, signing in to Netlify using GitHub and authorize the CLI.
-- Run `npx netlify link --id <site-ID>` to link the project, find the site ID on Netlify under site configuration.
-- Run `npx netlify dev` or `npm run dev` for a local development server

-Find out more at the [Netlify Docs](https://docs.netlify.com/cli/get-started/) or [Netlify CLI Docs](https://cli.netlify.com/)

 ## Environment variables

 Create a `.env` file in the project folder.
 See the `.env.example` for currently used variables.

-### Netlify specific settings

-Environment variables are handled by Netlify, it is possible to set one by one or import from .env file on the Netlify UI under Site configuration / Environment variables.

-When running the Netlify CLI local dev server it automatically reads the local `.env` file and uses the variables stored in that file (thus ignoring the variables stored on Netlify online).

 ## Third party API keys